Marumba cristata

 Marumba cristata, the common striped hawkmoth, is a species of moth of the family Sphingidae.
-It is found from the Himalaya, through Nepal and north-east India, southern and central China to western Malaysia (Sundaland).
+It is found from the Himalaya, through Nepal and north-east India, Myanmar, southern and central China to western Malaysia (Sundaland).

 Description

 The wingspan is 100–124 mm.

 Biology

 Adults are on wing in June and July in China.
 Larvae have been recorded on Litsea elongata, Machilus ichangensis and Phoebe (Lauraceae) species.